 Brooklyn Center is committed to presenting emerging and established artists from around the world.
 Artists and companies that have graced our stage include Luciano Pavarotti, Isaac Stern, Gregory Hines, Beverly Sills, Ray Charles, Itzhak Perlman, Martha Graham, Suzanne Farrell, Margot Fonteyn, Ballet Folklórico de México de Amalia Hernández, Les Ballets Africains, Moiseyev Dance Company, Ladysmith Black Mambazo, The Acting Company, and National Dance Theatre Company of Jamaica, to name just a few.

-Ground breaking for Performing Arts complex to be know as Brooklyn Center for the Performing Arts at Brooklyn Center.
+Ground breaking for Performing Arts complex to be know as Brooklyn Center for the Performing Arts.

 The first performance -- Leontyne Price brings down the house.

 Yiddish Theatre kept alive for more than a dozen yearsby the Centerafter it hadn't been performed for a decade.

 Brooklyn Center becomes the first venue to seriously commit to provide the best programming designed for children and parents alike; FamilyFun was born.

 Sir Rudolf Bing chooses to bring his astute programming skills to the Center after retiring from his long career at the Met.